winsa24/winsa24.github.io/content/Projects/qt1.md

 draft = false
 +++

-Wrote “2018 World Cup inquiring system” by VS and QT independently, studied knowledge of front-end and back-end development, realized the function of inquiring information of games in a specific date selected by dragging roller and showing all kinds of real-time statistical results
+Wrote “2018 World Cup inquiring system” by VS and QT independently, studied knowledge of front-end and back-end development, realized the function of inquiring information of games in a specific date selected by dragging roller and showing all kinds of real-time statistical results.